maegul/command_line_materials/index.md

-## Role Playing Git

-**Dwarf**
-  Mines away, on their own, stashes all their treasure, doesn't use it, but is happy with all that they have achieved.

-  Simply log away your history.
-You never have any crisis, but you feel good and safe with your history.

-  * git plugin or desktop app.
-  * A few command line commands just for practice:

-> git init, git add, git commit -a -m 'text'

-**Human**

-  Like a dwarf, but a bit more egotistical.

-  You like to show off a little more, so you put your treasure up on github for everyone to see.

-  You're also a little selfish, like dwarves, so you aren't collaborating.

-  * git plugin or desktop app.
-  * Use GitHub

-**Elf**

-  More in touch with mystical powers and can talk to the animals (??!!??).

-  Cloning other repos, collaborating, and sharing your work with others.

-  * git plugin or desktop app
-  * May have started using the command line for some of the magical features
-  * Uses GitHub a lot as part of the workflow

-**Wizard**

-  Contributor to open source research software with git+gitHub

-  * Uses command line exclusive.
-  * For some reason, is completely hopeless at using the easier to use apps
-  * Uses GitHub a lot
-  * Bends time and space with git

 ## Vocabulary

 **Repository**
-A log book for a captain
-A Diary for all of your work
-A project containing all the files
+A folder where git is keeping track of all the changes you make to all the files in it.
+All the changes are recorded as commits, which git keeps as a log or diary of changes.
+Additionally, there may be parallel versions or copies too, known as branches.

-*The records and information that git keeps to track your changes and versions*
+*All this, the records and information that git keeps to track your changes and versions, as well as the actual contents of the folder, is a repository*

 **Commit**
-How you put something in your diary - a single diary entry *Tell git to log and record the changes made since the last entry*
+How you put something in your diary or history - a single diary entry.
+All changes since the last commit are recorded, or "committed", and become a specific version or "commit".

+As a noun, it refers to a set of changes recorded as a particular version of your repository.
+As a verb, it refers to the act of recording these changes

 **Master**
-	The name for the default “universe”
+	The name for the default branch, or set of versions, or timeline of changes.
+	Mostly relevant only when you have multiple timelines or universes.

 **Hunk**
-	A location in your code where Git has detected changes
+	A particular region or location in your file where Git has detected changes.

 **Branch**
-	Parallel Universe
+	A Parallel Universe of versions and history.

 **Master Branch**
 	Original version